kongjun18/nvim-config/README.md

 ```

 - after/ftplugin: Filetype-specific setting.
-- autoload: Some tools written in VimL.
 - coc-setting.json: Configuration of coc.nvim.
 - colors: Color scheme.
 - init.vim: Configuration file of (Neo)vim.
 - plugin/keymap.vim: Plugin-independent key mappings.
 - plugin/command.vim: commands
 - spell: Spell files.
 They may be no use to you.
-- autoload/tools.vim : Some tools such as gitignore templates.
+- tools/ : Some tools such as gitignore templates.
 - autoload/general.vim: General settings
 - UltiSnips: Snippets.

 ## Usage